Skip navigation

 -

-This one-day workshop showcases the results of a groundbreaking two-year interdisciplinary project funded by the Economic and Social Research Council: 'A New Methodological Approach to the History of Divorce, 1858-1923'.
+This one-day virtual workshop showcases the results of a groundbreaking two-year interdisciplinary project funded by the Economic and Social Research Council: 'A New Methodological Approach to the History of Divorce, 1858-1923'.

 Led by Dr Jennifer Aston with Dr Diane Ranyard at Northumbria University Law School, the project offers the first large-scale, systematic examination of historical records from the Court for Divorce and Matrimonial Causes, established under the Divorce and Matrimonial Causes Act 1857.